-So, you’re almost a student at DIT.
+So, you’re almost a student at TU Dublin.
 You may or may not be livin’ a student life/short on cash when you get here, if you’re not, eh what’s your secret?

 Seriously though, if you’re an international student and have spent a lot of money to get to Dublin, which can be expensive AF (I KNOW).
 We want to help make life as simple and cheap as possible for you.